-Within the area defined on the plan as City Centre, levels of off street public car parking should not exceed 10,002 spaces.
-Any new public off-street car parking, whether associated with development or not, will only be acceptable where it:
+Public off-street car parking will only be permitted within the city centre parking area as defined on the proposals map.
+Within this defined area levels of off street public car parking should not exceed 10,002 spaces.
+Any new public off-street car parking, whether associated with development or not, will only be acceptable where it: a) replaces and consolidates existing provision elsewhere within the defined area;

-- a) replaces and consolidates existing provision elsewhere within the defined area; - b) provides a minimum of 500 car parking spaces, where practical; - c) improves the balance of car parking provision within the City Centre, taking into account the level of existing and proposed retail and leisure development and the level of provision for incoming motorists on the radial routes into the City Centre; - d) makes efficient use of land, by decking or inclusion within the built form of a wider redevelopment; - e) operates with a tariff that encourages short and medium stay use, and which discourages all day commuter car parking; - f) includes provision of Variable Message Signing (VMS) to advise motorists of the availability of spaces beyond the development site, as part of the citywide VMS scheme; - g) is of high quality and secure, with level surfacing, marked spaces (including spaces for disabled drivers with appropriate level access to the surrounding area and DDA compliant facilities), and properly lit and managed; - h) is easily accessible to car-borne customers from the inner ring road, either directly, or from a main access route; - i) is easily accessible on foot to the retail/leisure area(s) that it serves; and - j) makes provision of publicly accessible electric vehicle recharging points.
+- b) provides a minimum of 500 car parking spaces, where practical; - c) improves the balance of car parking provision within the City Centre, taking into account the level of existing and proposed retail and leisure development and the level of provision for incoming motorists on the radial routes into the City Centre; - d) makes efficient use of land, by decking or inclusion within the built form of a wider redevelopment; - e) operates with a tariff that encourages short and medium stay use, and which discourages all day commuter car parking; - f) includes provision of Variable Message Signing (VMS) to advise motorists of the availability of spaces beyond the development site, as part of the citywide VMS scheme; - g) is of high quality and secure, with level surfacing, marked spaces (including spaces for disabled drivers with appropriate level access to the surrounding area and DDA compliant facilities), and properly lit and managed; - h) is easily accessible to car-borne customers from the inner ring road, either directly, or from a main access route; - i) is easily accessible on foot to the retail/leisure area(s) that it serves; and j) makes provision of publicly accessible electric vehicle recharging points.